hotelcaliforniabm/arc/README.md

 ![alt text](dmx_controller.jpg "Arc powered DMX controllers")

 ## Battery
-Our previous system used Lead Acid batteries, but those ended up being a ppor choice given that they shouldn't be discharged beyond 50% of their capacity and can't be stored off season without maintenance charge.
+Our previous system used Lead Acid batteries, but those ended up being a poor choice given that they shouldn't be discharged beyond 50% of their capacity and can't be stored off season without maintenance charge.

-Hence ended up picking LiFePo4 chemistry batteries which are very safe, robust, maintenance free and can be used to almost 100% of their capacity!
+Hence ended up picking LiFePo4 chemistry batteries which are very safe, robust, lightweight, maintenance free and can be used to almost 100% of their capacity!

 ## Cables